Cancer Drugs Approved Quickly Often Fail To Measure Up Later

 The researchers said follow-up studies for these cancer drugs often didn't even use overall survival or improved quality of life as the benchmark.

-Instead, many used the same measure that formed the basis for their preliminary approval – for example, tumor shrinkage.
-Those targets, called "surrogate endpoints" often don't predict who will live longer or more comfortably.
+Instead, many used the same measure that formed the basis for their preliminary approval — for example, tumor shrinkage.
+Those targets, called "surrogate endpoints," often don't predict who will live longer or more comfortably.

 "How can we use the same surrogate endpoint and say they have clinical benefit in a confirmatory trial?"
 Gyawali asks, when that endpoint clearly wasn't sufficient for full approval of the drug at the outset.
-(Gyawali is now at Queens University in Ontario).
+(Gyawali is now at Queens University in Ontario.)

 "The reason for giving these approvals should be transparent," he says, but the FDA doesn't explain its reasoning.